STAYING SAFE AND SUPPORTED DURING COVID-19

 - Before a Visit

-Ask visitors, guest and service providers the following questions before they arrive or enter your home:
+Ask visitors, guests and service providers the following questions before they arrive or enter your home:

 - Have they travelled overseas or interstate in the last 14 days or been in contact with someone that has?